-While you might believe the answer lies with the artwork or artist’s intention, reception theorists disagree.
+While you might believe the answer lies with the work of art or artist’s intention, reception theorists disagree.
 For them, interpretation is alchemy.
 It sparks between text and viewer, is cut by cultural, historical, personal and physical contexts, and is never static nor simple.

-This approach was reared by Hans Robert Juass, Roland Barthes and later, Stuart Hall.
+This approach was developed by Hans Robert Juass, Roland Barthes and later, Stuart Hall.
 Barthes announced the death of the author and the birth of the reader.
-Juass saw interpretation as suspended along a ‘horizon of expectations’ plotted by culture, while Hall focused on reception that ran against the grain.
+Juass saw interpretation as suspended along a ‘horizon of expectations’ plotted by culture, while Hall focused on reception that runs against the grain.

-To think about art from a reception perspective tells a riveting story - just look to the Impressionists.
+To think about art from a reception perspective tells a riveting story, just look to the Impressionists.
 An affront to the Academy, Claude Monet and his art world outlaws exhibited their landscapes to derisive responses.
-The now canonical 'Impression, Sunrise' (1872) was ridiculed with one critic balking;
+The now canonical 'Impression, Sunrise' (1872) for example, was ridiculed with one critic balking;

 “What does this painting represent?
 Impression!
 Impression, I knew it.
 I was also thinking, since I’m impressed, there must be some impression in there.”

 Claude Monet 'Impression, Sunrise'